-But, a satellite image captured by NASA during the coldest month ever in Buffalo last February could be the hottest picture caught from space in the agency's 2016 Tournament Earth contest.
+But a satellite image captured by NASA during the coldest month ever in Buffalo in February 2015 could be the hottest picture caught from space in the agency’s Tournament Earth contest.

 You can vote to make that happen.

-The top 32 images taken by NASA's Earth Observatory are on display and being whittled down by popular vote in the fourth-annual contest.
+The top 32 images taken by NASA’s Earth Observatory are on display and being whittled down weekly by popular vote in the fourth-annual bracketed contest.

-The tournament opened Monday and will continue week-by-week throughout the month of March, coinciding with NCAA March Madness.
+The tournament opened Monday and will continue week-by-week throughout the month of March.

 The bracket is broken down into four sections in NASA’s Tournament Earth – event, data, art and photograph.